hosstay/website-example-next-ts-sst/README.md

 for the initial sst setup and structure, and [create-t3-app](https://create.t3.gg/) for the frontend.
 And then heavy modifications to make it the way I wanted it.

-Specifically, having SST creating/utilizing a database which could be accessed by both other SST infrastructure like an API and the next.js app.
+Specifically, having SST creating/utilizing a DB w/ ORM which could be accessed by both other SST infrastructure like an API and the next.js app.

 - [SST Ion](https://ion.sst.dev/)